rolandjitsu/angular-lab/README.md

 ### Deployments
 ---------------
 Deployments are handled by [Travis CI](https://travis-ci.org).
-Pushing to the `production`/`staging` branch will automatically deploy the app, given that all tests pass.
+Pushing to `master` will automatically deploy the app, given that all tests pass.

 ### Learning Material